Spousal Benefits

 Step 4: Factor in Work Status

-Both Still Working → Earnings test considerations may favor waiting until FRA
+Both Still Working → Earnings test considerations may favor waiting until FRA — see the Social Security earnings test guide for 2026 limits and how work income affects couples' claiming strategy

 One Working → Working spouse can delay, retired spouse can claim